Bad Behavior or Poor Performance? How to Tell the Difference

 - Damage to property

 Employee misconduct warrants discipline or the company risks affecting morale, engagement and productivity.
 Depending on the behavior, businesses may take one or more steps, including verbal and written warnings, suspension, and termination.
-For more information on dealing with conduct in the workplace, watch our video.

 When an employee does their job badly according to acceptable standards, it constitutes poor performance.
 Examples of substandard work include: